About

 Beginning in my early adolescence, I started a still-unfolding journey across nearly every inch of the US-Mexico border.
 I was a child in the eastern south, and an adolescent and adult in the western south of this continent – what is or used to be Indigenous lands – Comanche lands, Navajo/Diné, Apache, Hopi, Tewa….

-While organizing against gender violence, I was kidnapped and raped and eventually escaped, and found refuge on the Nambé Pueblo and in Española, New Mexico.
-In the desert, I learned all the things one is supposed to learn While Wandering In The Desert, and then I learned a bit more.
 In the desert, between all the many languages, there was a word for everything, for anything.
 If you could not find it in your own language, you could find someone who would teach it to you in theirs.
+And muddle up the boundaries of all things in shifting sand.
 I found many that for the first time described who and what I felt I was.

-Later, I worked in Texas and became deeply involved in the queer, combat veteran, and sex worker communities along the borderlands.
-These are three communities who taught me about violence, survival, healing, regeneration, self-definition, and the limits and limitlessness of agency over oneself, and the limits and limitlessness of institutional power over oneself.
+These are communities who taught me about violence, survival, healing, regeneration, self-definition, and the limits and limitlessness of agency over oneself, and the limits and limitlessness of institutional power over oneself.
 I am grateful beyond measure.

 At night, the desert looks and feels like outer space: stars are lurid as diamonds.
 The gold in the desert mountains was brought there from distant asteroids.
 Scratch the surface of the desert, and a glimpse of the cosmos emerges.